sonatype-nexus-community/nexus-repository-cargo/.circleci/circleci-readme.md

 * Write Key setup

-  To allow your CI build to push changes back to github (e.g. release tags, etc), you need to create a github **Deploy Key** with **write** access.
+  To allow your CI build to push changes back to GitHub (e.g. release tags, etc), you need to create a GitHub **Deploy Key** with **write** access.
 The command below will create such a key.
 Use an empty password.
   See: [CircleCI-Add ssh key](https://circleci.com/docs/2.0/add-ssh-key/#steps) for more details.

   1. Generate a new ssh key: